Uberi/ProgressPlatformer/README.md

     Engine.Layers[1] := new ProgressEngine.Layer
     Engine.Layers[2] := new ProgressEngine.Layer

 Layers at higher indices draw above layers at lower indices.
 Layers have the following usable properties: X, Y, W, H, and Visible, which affect the position along the X axis, the position along the Y axis, the width, the height, and the visibility of the layer, respectively.
-All coordinates follow the same coordinate system: orgin at the top left corner, and defaulting to 10 units in width and height.
+All coordinates follow the same coordinate system: orgin at the top left corner, and 10 units in width and height.

 ProgressEngine works on the concept of entities - objects that implement stepping, drawing, and other functionality.
-Built in entities can be found in the ProgressEntities class:
+Built-in entities can be found in the ProgressEntities class.
+A more detailed description can be found in the "Built-in Entities" section.
+We extend these entities to create specialized entities with custom behavior or appearances.

-* ProgressEntities.Default: a simple rectangle drawtype, that draws a single rectangle.
-Possesses the following usable properties: X, Y, W, H, Visible, and Color, which affects the position along the X axis, the position along the Y axis, the width, the height, the visibility, and the color of the entity, respectively.
-* ProgressEntities.Static: similar to ProgressEntities.Default, this entity type is also a rectangle, except it affects physics simulations.
-That is, it can influence dynamic objects and collide with other entities.
-It possesses all the same usable properties as ProgressEntities.Default, along with Density and Restitution, which affect the object's density and how bouncy it is, respectively.
-* ProgressEntities.Dynamic: Similar to ProgressEntities.Dynamic, this entity type is still a rectangle and is still affected by physics, except that it can move, collide, and be affected by forces.
-In addition to all the usable properties of ProgressEntities.Static, two other properties are available: SpeedX and SpeedY, which affect the entity's speed along the X axis and speed along the Y axis, respectively.
-* ProgressEntities.Text: A generic text drawtype, that can draw a string of text.
-Possesses the following usable properties: Align, Size, Weight, Italic, Underline, Strikeout, Typeface, and Text, which affect the text alignment, size, weight, whether it is italic, underlined, or struck out, the typeface, and the text it displays, respectively.

-Now that we have the basic built-in types, we can start to create specialized entities.

 We'll usually want a background: